-Note: This video is being re-featured as part of Morningstar's October 2014 5 Keys to Retirement Investing special report.
+Note: This video is being re-featured as part of Morningstar's November 2014 Risk Management Week special report.
 This video originally appeared in August 2014.

 Jason Stipp: I'm Jason Stipp for Morningstar.
 Investors approaching or in retirement will naturally want to play it a little bit safer with their portfolios, especially after the volatility of the last 10 to 15 years in the market.

 Here to offer some of her favorite ideas for more conservative retirees is Christine Benz, our director of personal finance.
 Christine, thanks for joining me.

 Stipp: So, investors will want to play it safer as they get closer to retirement, but maybe not too safe.
 There can be some risks to being too conservative.